surniaulula/wpsso/readme.txt

 **Version 7.4.0 (2020/05/09)**

 * **New Features**
-	* None.
-* **Improvements**
-	* Changed the menu font icon for better compatibility between Mac OS and Windows (Mac OS superscripted the original font icon).
 	* Added new buttons in the SSO &gt; Tools and Actions page:
 		* Add Person Role to Content Creators
 		* Remove Person Role from All Users
+* **Improvements**
+	* Changed the menu font icon for better compatibility between Mac OS and Windows (Mac OS superscripted the original font icon).
 * **Bugfixes**
 	* None.
 * **Developer Notes**